Hello! I’m hoping to get some help with a problem that I can’t seem to solve using Python functions.

 The Problem

-The User Selector widget outputs the selected user’s User ID (e.g., 123e4567-e89b-12d3-a456-426614174000
+The User Selector widget outputs the selected user’s User ID (e.g., 123e4567-e89b-12d3-a456-426614174000).
+However, for a better user experience, I need the user’s Username.

 What I’ve Tried

-My first thought was to create a simple Python function that takes the User ID and returns the username using the FoundryClient
+My first thought was to create a simple Python function that takes the User ID and returns the username using the FoundryClient:

 from ontology_sdk import FoundryClient